nanWarez/RATDecoders/README.md

  'dns': '213.208.129.211',
  'extensionname': 'qQJ',
  'folder': 'java',
- 'instalar': 'true',
+ 'installer': 'true',

 ```

 ### Library

-If you pip install you can also use it is a library.
+If you pip install you can also use it as a library.

 ```
 from malwareconfig import fileparser